vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 The `neighbors` field is of type [weightedset&lt;string&gt;](https://docs.vespa.ai/en/reference/schema-reference.html#type:weightedset).
-`weightedset&lt;string&gt;` allows mapping a string key (the centroid id in this case) to a integer weight.
+`weightedset&lt;string&gt;` allows mapping a string key (the centroid id in this case) to an integer weight.
 This field is populated by a
 [custom document processor](https://github.com/vespa-engine/sample-apps/blob/master/billion-scale-vector-search/src/main/java/ai/vespa/docproc/AssignNeighborsDocProc.java)
 which searches the `HNSW` graph when feeding non-centroid vectors with `in_graph` set to `false`.